They talk a lot about using “protection” when you have sexual relations with someone (other than your spouse). But as someone (unknown) once said,

 Below is a link to a related article written by Christie Mohamed, posted on her blog web site, Beauty Through Ashes.
 She is a young gal who gives hope to those who have done things they regret now regret, and insight into a good way to deal with it and experience freedom and forgiveness.
 Please read:

-For those of you who are not married, you may find the following article helpful.
-It’s written by Dr Greg and Michael Smalley and is posted on the Growthtrac.com web site.
+For those of you who are not married, here is something written by Dr Greg and Michael Smalley that is posted on the Growthtrac.com web site that you may find helpful to read:

 This article is written by Cindy Wright of Marriage Missions International.